churboi/Dungeon-Generation/README.md

 ## Known Bugs (To fix)

-- Fix wall blockers from canceling iterations
+- Fix wall blockers from canceling iterations (Happens when dungeon builds inward on itself)

 ## Changes I remember to mention